BarronChang0302/final/README.md

 | OpenMV(rx) | D0 in mbed, P4 in OpenMV|
 | OpenMV(tx) | D1 in mbed, P5 in OpenMV|
 | Ping | D12 |

+(e) Execute xbee.py first, it will show the message of results and when every subtask is end. <br>
+(f) Compile main.cpp to mbed then the car will start. <br>
+(g) Since the room is narrow, I can't put too much line or tag, and the servo is not ideal.
+I have to modify the direction in some critical points. xbee.py will ask you "Enter:v" when there is a need of modification.
+Type 1 for turn right, 2 for turn left, 4 for turn left around, 5 for turn right around, 3 for skip. <br>